anishst/Learn/CloudComputing/AWS/aws_notes.md

         - Snowball Edge Storage Optimized devices provide 40 vCPUs of compute capacity coupled with 80 terabytes of usable block or Amazon S3-compatible object storage.
         -  move up to 80TB per device.
 AWS call this a “petabyte-scale data transfer service”.
     - **AWS Snowmobile**
         - move 100PB per snowmobile.
-AWS call this an “Exabyte-scale data transfer service”.
+AWS call this an “**Exabyte**-scale data transfer service”.
         - **shipping container**  moved with a tractor-trailer.
 These services can assist with data migration, disaster recovery, data center shutdown, and remote data collection projects.

+##Amazon Elastic Transcoder
+ - is a highly scalable, easy to use and cost-effective way for developers and businesses to convert (or “transcode”) video and audio files from their source format into versions that will playback on devices like smartphones, tablets and PCs.
 ## Resources

 - Getting started: https://aws.amazon.com/getting-started/